bytebone/how2host/src/first-steps/3-reverse-proxy/nginx.md

 ```

 Exit and save out of nano, then run `docker compose up -d` to start Nginx again, but this time in the background.
 Reload the Nginx website to make sure it's running and working, and run `lsof -Pni | grep docker` in your terminal to confirm that only port 443 is opened.

+## Important information for future apps

+Many people get confused about opening up their ports.
+Most app documentations tell you to open ports in the Docker Compose script.
+However, opening a port is a big security risk and defeats the purpose of a reverse proxy.
+Remember, **you do not need to open any ports** to make a service accessible to Nginx and therefore the open internet.
+Just add the new container to your nginx network (i.e. `nginx_default`), note the required port and enter both container name and port in the Nginx web interface when creating the host.

+Similarly, instead of using IP addresses to refer to hosts, always use the container name, which Docker automatically resolves.
+This applies to Nginx hosts and apps accessing other services, for example a separated database container.